-It is one of the ethnic groups that has managed to remain “authentic” since the time of the conquest.
+It is one of the ethnic groups that has managed to remain "authentic" since the time of the conquest.
 The Wixaritari (singular: Wixarika) or Huichol (in Castilian) is one of the four indigenous groups that inhabit the region known as Gran Nayar, in the southern part of the Sierra Madre Occidental.
-The Huichols call themselves Wirrarika, which means “the people”.
-It is a word from their own language: wixaritari or vaniuki, also known as Huichol.
-The term Huichol was introduced by the Mexicans, so it is a Spanish version, and for this reason Huichols prefer to be called Wirrárika.
+The Huichols call themselves Wirrarika, which means "the people".
+This is a word from their own language: wixaritari or vaniuki, also known as Huichol.
+The term Huichol was introduced by the Mexicans, so it is a Spanish version, and for this reason the Huichols prefer to call themselves Wirrárika.

 The language spoken by the Wixaritari belongs to the branch known as Corahuichol, within the Yuto-Nahuas language family.

-Located on both sides of the Chapalagana River canyon, its traditional territory encompasses parts of four states: Jalisco, Nayarit, Durango and Zacatecas.
-The main municipalities they inhabit are : Mezquitic, Bolaños, Jalisco, El Nayar, Tepic, La Yesca, Nayarit, Mezquital and Durango.
+Located on both sides of the Chapalagana River canyon, its traditional territory includes parts of four states: Jalisco, Nayarit, Durango and Zacatecas.
+The main municipalities they inhabit are: Mezquitic, Bolaños, Jalisco, El Nayar, Tepic, La Yesca, Nayarit, Mezquital and Durango.

 The typical Huichol clothing is very striking.
-In the case of men, the costumes are made with a cotton blanket decorated with multicolored embroideries.
+In the case of the men, the suits are made of a cotton blanket decorated with multicoloured embroidery.
 Women often prefer industrial fabrics with patterns.
-The wide-brimmed hats worn by men are made of soy and are almost always decorated with feathers, flowers or squirrel tails.
-Backpacks, usually woven on a backpack loom, show representations of sacred plants or animals (such as peyote, deer, or eagles).
-The style of textile designs varies slightly from community to community.
+The wide-brimmed hats worn by the men are made of soybeans and are almost always decorated with feathers, flowers or squirrel tails.
+Backpacks, usually woven on a backstrap loom, show representations of plants or sacred animals (such as the peyote, deer or eagle).
+The style of the textile designs varies slightly from community to community.

-Around 1850, construction of Catholic temples was completed along with many pre-Hispanic ceremonial centers or callihueyes.
-This “triumph” of evangelization provoked an uprising by the indigenous groups of the region who, along with the Huichols, fought and defended their beliefs.
-Thus, 17 years later, the ceremonial centers of the pre-Hispanic tradition were rebuilt and a complex ritual was established.
-This ritual incorporated elements of popular Catholicism (such as the celebration of Carnival and Easter) into an indigenous cultural matrix.
+Around 1850, the construction of the Catholic temples came to an end along with many pre-Hispanic ceremonial centres or callihueyes.
+This "triumph" of evangelisation provoked an uprising of the indigenous groups of the region who, together with the Huichols, fought and defended their beliefs.
+Thus, 17 years later, the ceremonial centres of the pre-Hispanic tradition were rebuilt and a complex ritual was established.
+This ritual incorporated some elements of popular Catholicism (such as the celebration of Carnival and Easter) into an indigenous cultural matrix.

-Currently, the main economic activities are the cultivation of coamil, i.e., the milpa worked with a cane or plantation coach, livestock, wage labor during seasonal migration seasons, and the sale of handicrafts.
+Currently, the main economic activities are the cultivation of coamil, i.e. milpa worked with a plantation cane or coa, livestock, wage labour during seasonal migration and the sale of handicrafts.
 Coamil cultivation is a subsistence activity, as its product is not intended for trade.
-Originally, it is a religious practice: only those who plant the sacred varieties of maize can participate in parental or community ceremonies, and only those who participate in these ceremonies have the right of usufruct of the land.
-Maize, squash, and beans grow together in the same area.
-The pumpkin leaves protect the soil from erosion, the beans become entangled in the reeds of the maize plants, and provide nitrogen for the soil.
-Flowers of cempasuchil, a natural pesticide, and amaranth are planted on the banks of the coamil.
-Coamil” is a similar method or belongs to the old Mesoamerican planting method “milpa”.
+Originally, it is a religious practice: only those who plant the sacred varieties of maize can participate in parental or community ceremonies, and only those who participate in these ceremonies have the right to usufruct the land.
+Maize, squash and beans grow together in the same area.
+The pumpkin leaves protect the soil from erosion, the beans entangle themselves in the reeds of the maize plants and provide nitrogen for the soil.
+Cempasuchil flowers, a natural pesticide, and amaranth are planted on the banks of the coamil.
+Coamil" is a method similar to or belonging to the ancient Mesoamerican planting method "milpa".

-Another ritual activity practiced by the Wixarritari is hunting, especially hunting for white-tailed deer (Odocoileus virginianus).
+Another ritual activity practised by the Wixarritari is hunting, in particular the hunting of white-tailed deer (Odocoileus virginianus).

-During the last centuries, the Huichols have successfully reproduced their ancestral culture.
+Over the past few centuries, the Huichols have successfully reproduced their ancestral culture.
 Open to interaction with the outside world, they have been extremely zealous in preserving their lands and traditions.

-Corn, deer and peyote are three elements constantly referred to in mythology, and around which a series of festivals and ceremonies revolve.
-In addition, they also reflect their vision of the world and are constantly represented in the art they produce.
-It is said that much of the aesthetics of the works is influenced by the visions they have during peyote rituals.
-The first two represent the supply of the Huichol man, while the peyote, the hallucinogenic cactus is the meat and food of the gods, the intermediary between man and the gods.
-Peyote is a kind of magic and mysterious cactus with more than five thousand years of existence.
+Corn, deer and peyote are three elements that are constantly referenced in mythology, and around which a series of festivals and ceremonies are built.
+Moreover, these also reflect their worldview and are constantly represented in the art they produce.
+It is said that much of the aesthetics of the works are influenced by the visions they have during the peyote rituals.
+The first two represent the provisioning of the Huichol man, while the peyote, the hallucinogenic cactus is the meat and food of the gods, the intermediary between man and the gods.
+Peyote is a magical and mysterious cactus with more than five thousand years of existence.
 It is a plant with mystical properties valued by the Huichol culture, which serves as its guardian.
-Since the 1970s, the Real de Catorce has become the tourist destination for people from all over the world who are looking for an encounter with the spiritual world and revelations about their destiny.
+Since the 1970s, the Real de Catorce has become a tourist destination for people from all over the world who seek an encounter with the spiritual world and revelations about their destiny.
 Due to the irresponsible and unsustainable consumption of the cactus, the Mexican government has banned its use by non-members of the community.

-The Huichol world is divided into three universes: that of Huichol mythology which states that life began in the sea, the reference to the corn where daily life and mysticism which reveals the Huichol art world and its rituals that give them an identity as a Huichol community.
+The Huichol world is divided into three universes: that of Huichol mythology which states that life began in the sea, the reference to corn where daily life is lived and the mysticism which reveals the world of Huichol art and its rituals which give them an identity as a Huichol community.

-Craft has become an important economic activity since the counter-cultural movement of the 1960s that sparked massive interest in Huichol art and its aesthetics inspired by “psychedelic” experiences.
-Visits to different urban and tourist centers are usually combined with visits to various sacred places and presentation of Huichol handicrafts.
-On the other hand, the international fame acquired by the Huichol people has led, in some communities of the Sierra, to a nascent “ethnotourism”.
+Handicrafts have become an important economic activity since the counter-cultural movement of the 1960s, which led to a massive interest in Huichol art and its aesthetics inspired by "psychedelic" experiences.
+Visits to the various urban and tourist centres are usually combined with visits to various sacred sites and presentations of Huichol handicrafts.
+On the other hand, the international fame acquired by the Huichol people has led to a nascent "ethnotourism" in some communities of the Sierra.

-However, this generally does not have the approval of the latter, which do not allow taking photos or audio or video recordings.
-Two types of crafts are made: one for personal use and one that is commercialized.
+However, this does not usually meet with the approval of the latter, which do not allow for photography or audio/video recording.
+Two types of crafts are made: one for personal use and one that is marketed.

-As for textiles, most are for personal use and are made on a backpack loom.
+As for the textiles, most are for personal use and are made on a backstrap loom.

-All the pieces that are not for commercial use are created to recount the various religious experiences of the authors, creating fantastic pieces of beautiful colors and unimaginable patterns that can only be designed in the spirit of the artist Huichol.
+All non-commercial pieces are created to tell the story of the authors' diverse religious experiences, creating fantastic pieces of beautiful colour and unimaginable patterns that can only be conceived in the mind of the Huichol artist.

 Huichol art is a form of writing because it tells its stories and myths.
-In every room, the Huichol leaves a part of his life.
-At the present time, it can be said that no other ethnic group in Mexico has beliefs, religions and traditions as deep as the Huichols.
+In each piece, the Huichol leaves a part of his life.
+At present, it can be said that no other ethnic group in Mexico has such profound beliefs, religions and traditions as the Huichols.

-We can see in his illustrations figures bordered with chaquira representing a great number of forms and animals, paintings of threads that give us a window to the mysterious world, and magical “chaquira and microchaquira” accessories that are surprisingly beautiful.
-Through these images a wonderful story full of mystery is told that brings us closer to the beginning of time.
+In his illustrations, we can see figures bordered with chaquira representing a large number of shapes and animals, paintings of threads that give us a window on the mysterious world, as well as magical accessories made of "chaquira and microchaquira" that are surprisingly beautiful.
+These images tell a wonderful story full of mystery that brings us closer to the beginning of time.

-The Huichol religion was established thanks to the “gift of seeing” or nierika.
-The Nierika are tables of cheesecloth in which each artist and craftsman transcribes the road traveled and his personal research.
+The Huichol religion was established through the "gift of sight". or nierika.
+The Nierika are cheesecloth tables in which each artist and craftsman transcribes the path he has taken and his personal research.

-After taking peyote (hallucinogenic cactus) and other rituals, they express their dreams through accessories (necklaces, bracelets or backpacks) that they sell and also use for themselves.
+After taking peyote (hallucinogenic cactus) and other rituals, they express their dreams through accessories (necklaces, bracelets or backpacks) which they also sell and use for themselves.

-Huichols still find it difficult to stay away from outside influences, as they live in ancestral conditions where wood is still the most important fuel and water is still extracted from wells.
+The Huichols still find it difficult to keep away from outside influences, as they live in ancestral conditions where wood is still the most important fuel, and water is still extracted from wells.

 THE EYE OF GOD